Tom Horne: Arizona v. Inter Tribal Council case

-School Resource Officers and Firearms regulations
+School resource officers and firearms regulations

-In 2013 Horne wrote an opinion that defended the state preemption of regulation of firearms; he found that Tucson's city gun laws were unenforceable.
-In 2012, after the recent Connecticut school massacre, Horne proposed that a principal or a designee be trained and armed in each school.
-“The ideal solution would be to have an armed police officer in each school,” Horne stated.
-"The next best solution is to have one person in the school trained to handle firearms, to handle emergency situations, and possessing a firearm in a secure location.”
-In 2013, he proposed legislation that would allow teachers to carry guns in public schools.
+In 2012, after the Connecticut school massacre, he proposed that a principal or a designee be trained and armed in each school.
+"The ideal solution would be to have an armed police officer in each school," Horne stated.
+"The next best solution is to have one person in the school trained to handle firearms, to handle emergency situations, and possessing a firearm in a secure location."

+In 2013, Horne wrote an opinion that defended the state preemption of regulation of firearms; he found that Tucson's city gun laws were unenforceable.
+Also in 2013, he proposed legislation that would allow teachers to carry guns in public schools.

 Same-sex marriage

 Horne threatened to sue the city of Bisbee, Arizona, over its 2013 ordinance recognizing same-sex couples.
 He withdrew the threat several days later when Bisbee agreed to rewrite the ordinance, removing rights reserved for married couples under Arizona law.
-In October 2014, a federal judge ruled that Arizona's law banning gay marriage was unconstitutional, and Horne did not appeal, stating he felt there was "zero" chance of the ruling being overturned, adding, "I think it is over."
+In October 2014, a federal judge ruled that Arizona's law banning gay marriage was unconstitutional.
+Horne did not appeal, stating he felt there was "zero" chance of the ruling being overturned, adding, "I think it is over."

 Immigration

 In 2013, Horne sued Maricopa County Community College District and Pima Community College, seeking to compel the community colleges to end their policy of providing in-state tuition for "dreamers" (undocumented immigrants who came to the U.S. as children).
 Horne argued that these students were disqualified from in-state tuition by state law, even if the federal government had approved them to remain and work in the U.S. under the Deferred Action for Childhood Arrivals (DACA) program.
 Several students held protests at Horne's office, leading to some being arrested.
 Horne denied being anti-immigrant, saying he was one himself, being born in Canada.
 In 2015, a Maricopa Superior Court judge ruled that the "dreamers" could pay in-state tuition rates.
-However, the State appealed the decision, and in 2017, the Arizona Court of Appeals sided with the AG's office (then led by Horne's successor, Mark Brnovich), ruling that the dreamers were not eligible for in-state tuition.
+However, the State appealed the decision, and in 2017, the Arizona Court of Appeals sided with the attorney general's office (then led by Horne's successor, Mark Brnovich), ruling that the dreamers were not eligible for in-state tuition.

 In 2014, Horne criticized Immigration and Customs Enforcement (ICE) for sending undocumented immigrants from Texas to Arizona.